 2. There is no silver bullet solution to ransomware

-Every technology vendor claims that their solution is the key to stopping ransomware, but there’s no single solution for stopping ransomware.
+Every technology vendor claims that their solution is the key to stopping ransomware, but there’s no single solution for stopping it.
 Each ransomware solution may be strong at containing some aspects of the attack, but also leave other vulnerabilities open to exploitation.

 3. Ransomware variants and TTPs are constantly evolving